ramyashreepramanik45/Gendered_Abuse/README.md

 ### 🔹 Subtask 3: Multitask Learning

 - Multi-label classification using `label_1` and `label_3` from the **ULI Dataset**.
+- Embedding Used: **Glove for english and fastext for tamil,hindi**

 #### Files Used:
 - **Training:**